ksatirli/iterative-infrastructure/packer/README.md

 ## Log in to Azure through `az`

-If you executed the `../terraform/azure` workflow succesfully, you can skip this step.
+If you executed the `../terraform/azure` workflow successfully, you can skip this step.
 If not, read on:

 For Packer to be able to build images in Azure, you will need to provide authentication credentials.